jtanx/fontforge/doc/sphinx/ui/mainviews/metricsview.rst

 .. image:: /images/kerningclass.png

-Each kerning class belongs to a :doc:`lookup subtable <lookups>` and the subtable name is displayed at the top of the dialog.
+Each kerning class belongs to a :doc:`lookup subtable </ui/dialogs/lookups>` and the subtable name is displayed at the top of the dialog.

 But the more interesting stuff follows this.
 A kerning by class actually